gitgibsgau/PitchMoM/README.md

-# PitchPerfect
+# MeetingMate
-iPhone app, where you can record your voice and add audio filters on it.
+iPhone app, where you can record your meetings and add audio filters on it.

 Swift 3.0